Margareten

 Margareten ([ˌmaʁɡaˈʁeːtn̩]; Magredn) is the fifth district of Vienna (5.
 Bezirk, Margareten).
-It is near the old town of Vienna and was established as a district in 1850, but borders changed later.
+It is near the old town of Vienna and was separated from the fourth district in 1861.
 Margareten is a residential urban area, with over 25,000 inhabitants per km2, one of the most densely populated districts in Vienna.
+The district is named after Margaret of Antioch.

 Description

 The district of Margareten was formed from six suburbs.
 The former city of Margareten itself developed from an estate with the same name and was later built into a castle.
 It was destroyed in both Turkish sieges of Vienna, but rebuilt each time.
 Nearby lay Nikolsdorf, which was systemically laid out in the period 1555-1568 and named after the convent of St. Nikolai.
 Matzleinsdorf emerged in 1130 and was property of the Babenberger family.
 The name Laurenzergrund ("St. Lawrence ground") comes from an area in Matzleindorf with the Laurenzer gully.
 After the closing of the convent by Emperor Joseph II, it became an independent city.

 Reinprechtsdorf was a village in the Middle Ages, abandoned earlier, but the name remained as a path waypoint.
 In 1730, residential houses were again built in the area.
 Nearby, a hunting lodge was built, wherefrom the suburb Hundsturm ("Hounds tower") gets its name.
 The hunting lodge was later replaced with a fort, which was taken down by 1885.

 Those six areas, along with a number of others, were incorporated on 5 March 1850 into the fourth district of Wieden.
 After a long debate over the different social circumstances of the population, in 1861 the fifth district was separated.
 In 1873 the district lost its southern area to the, much larger, 10th district, Favoriten.
 Since then, the formerly rural district has become a thickly populated urban area with many workers and eventually large residential homes.